 - Might kill snails and slugs.

 - Adds additional moisture to soil.

-The cons of using coffee on elephant ears
+The true cons of using coffee on elephant ear plants

 As with all indoor and outdoor plants there are far more reasons not to use coffee as a fertilizer, or mulch, than there are reasons to use it.

 Coffee grounds contain anti-bacterial qualities.
 Some people will tout this as a benefit because those anti-bacterial properties will help to kill pests in the soil.
 However, there is a very negative side-effect to this.

 Well, just as the anti-bacterial properties of coffee can help kill certain pests, it can also kill the beneficial microbes in the soil that are responsible for creating the nutrients that your plant needs to thrive.
 Without these microbes, nitrogen and nutrients are not created because there is no longer any process available by which organic material is converted into these essential elements.